keithledgerwood/WICLab-guide/09-self-service.md

 [^2]: Every new line should be prefixed with 2 spaces.
   This allows you to have a footnote with multiple lines.
 [^note]:
     Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
+[I'm an inline-style link with title](https://www.google.com "Google's Homepage")
     This footnote also has been made with a different syntax using 4 spaces for new lines.

 ### TABLES